 We have worked hard to make sure our campus is COVID-secure, but all those studying or working on campus must also take personal responsibility to help prevent infection.

 Social distancing is an important way in which we can reduce the risk of infection transmission within our community.
-Make sure you follow one-way walking routes around campus and adhere to new rules set out for physical teaching sessions and laboratories and try to maintain a suitable distance from others in indoor spaces.
+Make sure you adhere to rules set out for physical teaching sessions and laboratories and try to maintain a suitable distance from others in indoor spaces.